Facing Calamity: Climate Change Facts and Fictions

 Enduring Understandings

-• We are already seeing the impacts of climate change today, and things will only get catastrophically worse if we do not immediately address this crisis.
+• People are already seeing the impacts of climate change today, and things will only get catastrophically worse if individuals and communities do not immediately address this crisis.

 • People with less money and political power are most vulnerable to the impacts of climate change.